WinnieCP/spatial-visual-networks/README.md

-# How to generate interaction networks for swarms of ellipses
+## Generate binary spatial interaction networks for groups of ellipses

 ```python